 What Does Vicodin Look Like?

-Vicodin is a prescription painkiller that is intended for those suffering from chronic pain or recovering from an intense surgery.
-The medication is prescribed by medical professionals to help alleviate the pain being experienced to make the patient more comfortable.
-When used correctly, the medication can calm the discomfort that a patient feels.
+Vicodin is a prescription painkiller intended for those suffering from severe pain, like pain following surgery.
+Medical professionals prescribe the medication to help alleviate pain and make the patient more comfortable.
+When used correctly, the medication can calm a patient’s discomfort.

-While addiction can occur from building up a tolerance to the drug, individuals who are misusing it tend to take the powerful medication to alleviate the smallest of symptoms, such as a headache.
+While addiction can occur from building tolerance to the drug, individuals misusing it tend to take Vicodin to alleviate minor symptoms, such as a headache.
 The user begins to rely on the medication for that sense of relief and tranquilization that follows the slightest discomfort.

 Is Vicodin an Opioid?

-Vicodin is a combination of acetaminophen (an NSAID) and hydrocodone (an opioid).
-Hydrocodone works via agonism of mu-opioid receptors, while acetaminophen works via COX-3 inhibition.
-Both affect the CNS and both reduce the experience of pain.
+Vicodin is a combination of acetaminophen (an over-the-counter analgesic) and hydrocodone (an opioid).
+While experts are unsure how acetaminophen works, hydrocodone works by activating mu-opioid receptors.
+Both affect the CNS and reduce pain.

-It’s possible that an opioid addiction can form from the intake of Vicodin.
+It’s possible that an opioid addiction can form from taking Vicodin.
 This kind of substance misuse centers around the dependency on prescription painkillers to function.
-Other kinds of opioids that people can develop addictions to are:
+Other types of opioids that people can develop addictions to are:

-As well as treating addiction to Vicodin, The Recovery Village also offers individualized treatment plans to help people manage addictions to opioids.
+As well as treating addiction to Vicodin, The Recovery Village also offers individualized treatment plans to help people manage opioid addiction addictions.

-The dosage and strength prescribed by a doctor depends on the severity of the experienced pain.
-However, when individuals become addicted to Vicodin, the body and brain begin to crave excessive amounts of the higher dosages to experience a similar high that other opioids can provide, such as heroin.
+The dosage and strength prescribed by a doctor depend on the severity of the individual’s pain.
+However, when people become addicted to Vicodin, the body and brain begin to crave excessive amounts of the higher dosages to experience a similar high that other opioids can provide, such as heroin.

-The dosage of Vicodin that has been consumed within a person’s body will also determine the severity of the addiction, as well as the kind of detox a person will go through.
-A person who has taken a small amount of the drug for a few months will not have as intense side effects and withdrawal symptoms as someone who has been misusing the drug for a year.
+The Vicodin dosage consumed will also determine the severity of the addiction and the kind of detox a person will go through.
+A person who has taken a small amount of the drug for a few months may not have as intense side effects and withdrawal symptoms as someone who has been misusing the drug for a year.
 An example of the kind of withdrawal symptoms that can be experienced depending on the severity of the addiction include:

 - Excessive sweating